-If the aggregate turnover of housing society/ RWA providing services to its members is above the applicable threshold limit for registration65, it needs to take registration under GST in terms of section 22 [Refer Chapter-8: Registration in Module 2 of this Study Material for detailed discussion on registration].
+If the aggregate turnover of housing society/RWA providing services to its members is above the applicable threshold limit for registration55, it needs to take registration under GST in terms of section 22 [Refer Chapter-9: Registration in Module 2 of this Study Material for detailed discussion on registration].

 However, taking registration does not mean that the housing society has to compulsorily charge GST in the monthly maintenance bills raised on its members.
-If the services provided by it are exempt under an exemption notification, then it is not required to charge GST on the said services, even if it is registered under GST.